Noh Alam Shah: PSS Sleman

-On 15 February 2013, in the morning it was confirmed that Alam Shah training in Maguwoharjo International Stadium, PSS Sleman home base.
-He will join ex teammate's in Arema IPL such as Budi Sudarsono, Waluyo, Aji Saka, Juan Revi, and Wahyu Gunawan.
+On 15 February 2013, in the morning it was confirmed that Alam Shah was training in Maguwoharjo Stadium, PSS Sleman home base.
+He will join ex teammate's that played with him in Arema such as, Budi Sudarsono, Waluyo, Aji Saka, Juan Revi, and Wahyu Gunawan.

-Alam Shah recently scored on his League debut with the Indonesian First Division club PSS Sleman on Sunday, 28 April 2013, the match ended 2–0 with Alam Shah scoring both goals in the 32nd and 79th minute.
+Noh Alam Shah recently scored on his League debut with the Indonesian Premier Division club, PSS Sleman on Sunday, 28 April 2013, the match ended 2–0 with Alam Shah scoring both goals in the 32nd and 79th minute.
 However, during the course of the season, he suffered multiple injuries while playing for the team and hence was released by the club in late-October 2014 ending the season with just 2 goals in 11 games.

-Tampines Rovers
+4th stint at Tampines Rovers

 He went back to Tampines Rovers in 2014 and scored 9 league goals in 29 games for the team.

 On 10 August 2015, Alam Shah was accused by Brunei DPMM FC head coach Steve Kean of spitting on his face at the end of a tumultuous Singapore Cup clash between Tampines Rovers and the Bruneian side.
 The striker denied doing so.

 On 21 November 2015, Alam Shah was sent off after an on-pitch incident with Harimau Muda goalkeeper, Ilham Amirullah at the last minute.
 It was the final match for the 2015 S.League season.
 After receiving a red card, he tried to attack one of the Harimau Muda defenders but was quickly held on by his teammates.

 After his career in Tampines Rovers, Noh Alam Shah decided to retire after the 2015 season of S League.